-Metric Definition Target Current Results Customer Bill Savings Average customer monthly bill savings \$1/kWh \$0.28/kWh
+Metric Definition Target Current Results Customer Bill Savings Average customer monthly bill savings \$1/kWh \$0.45/kWh

-The chart below shows the total customer bill savings by quarter for each customer in this demo project with an installed BTM battery.
-A positive savings values indicates that the BTM battery was able to reduce the customer's demand charge by reducing the max demand seen by the grid.
-The negative values seen from both customers in Q1 are due to a mistake in meter wiring when the batteries were first installed at each site that caused the batteries to charge in a manner that set a new demand for the
+The chart below shows the total customer bill savings by quarter for each customer in this demonstration project with an installed BTM battery storage system.
+A positive savings values indicates that the BTM battery was able to reduce the customer's demand charge by reducing the maximum demand seen by the grid.
+The negative values seen from both customers in Q1 are due to a mistake in meter wiring when the batteries were first installed at each site that caused the batteries to charge in a

-1 To date, NYSEG has received signatures to its preliminary customer agreement for 8 total sites.
-One of these 8 sites had to be removed from consideration after preliminary design review due to concerns about the age of the customer's infrastructure posing an increased risk of failure during construction and interconnection.
-The search for a replacement for this site is still on-going but as of this update a few promising leads have are being developed.
+&lt;sup>1 NYSEG has received signatures to its preliminary customer agreement for 8 total sites.
+The first of these 8 sites had to be removed from consideration after preliminary design review due to concerns about the age of the customer's infrastructure posing an increased risk of failure during construction and interconnection.
+The second customer site was removed from consideration at the customer's request due to changes in their operational priorities.

-month that was greater than what the customer's demand would have been without the BTM battery.
+manner that set a new demand for the month that was greater than what the customer's demand would have been without the BTM battery.
 The issue was caught by utility personnel and resolved by the vendor before the end of January 2019.